arktypeio/arktype/ark/docs/src/content/docs/reference/cheat-sheet.md

 ---
-title: 2.0 API cheat sheet
+title: API cheat sheet
+sidebar:
   order: 3
 ---

 Lots more docs are on the way, but I want to highlight some of the most useful synatx patterns/features that are carried over from alpha as well as those new to the 2.0 release.